FrederikTheisen/FT-ITC-Analysis/README.md

 Quit FT-ITC Analysis and move `/Applications/FT-ITC.app` to the Trash.
 Removing the app does not delete your `.ftitc` projects or original ITC data files.

+## Web Viewer Development

+Building and testing `AnalysisITC.Web` requires a stable .NET 10 SDK.
+The repository's `global.json` accepts .NET 10 feature-band and patch updates, but does not roll forward to a later major SDK.

 # Basic Workflow

 1. Open one or more supported data files using **File > Open...** or drag-and-drop.